StoyanNikolchev/Quotependium/README.md

 # Quotependium

 Quotependium is a web application for managing quotes and books.
-Users can add quotes and books, and there's a random quote generator on the front page.
-Additionally, the admin panel allows managing user roles.

 ## Technologies Used

 - Spring Boot